hawkhai/hawkhai.github.io/_posts/2020-08-24-enum-win-device.md

 {% highlight cpp %}
 HDEVINFO
   SetupDiCreateDeviceInfoList(
-    IN LPGUID  ClassGuid,  OPTIONAL
+    IN LPGUID  ClassGuid  OPTIONAL,
     IN HWND  hwndParent  OPTIONAL);
 {% endhighlight %}

 The caller of this function must delete the returned device information set when it is no longer needed by calling SetupDiDestroyDeviceInfoList.

 To create a device information list for a remote machine use SetupDiCreateDeviceInfoListEx.

 {% highlight cpp %}